AAI Avalanche Level 1 Course by Certified Guides

 This digital course was developed by the American Avalanche Institute and is framed around the Backcountry Avalanche Checklist.
 This Checklist is a systemic and proven approach to comprehensive decision-making in the complex backcountry environment.

-As mentioned, we’ll also sign you up for two field days in the backcountry.
-We’re offering private group custom dates (we must confirm availability or your selected dates).
-The evening before your first field day, we’ll meet with you via video conference to answer any questions you have and make sure you’re packed and ready.
+As mentioned, the course includes two field days in the backcountry.
+The evening before your first field day, we’ll meet with with everyone for two hours via video conference to review core curriculum, answer any questions you have and make sure you’re packed and ready.

 The Field Days:

-Our field days will be two consecutive 8-hour days based in Big or Little Cottonwood Canyon.
+Our field days of backcountry travel will be two consecutive 8-hour days based in Big or Little Cottonwood Canyon.
 We’ll cover an exhaustive set of avalanche preparedness skills, including:

 - Tour planning